parmegv/leap_doc/docs/platform/config.md

 The following methods are available to the evaluated ruby:

+`variable.variable`

+  > Any variable defined or inherited by a particular node configuration is available by just referencing it using either hash notation or object field notation (e.g. `['domain']['public']` or `domain.public`).
+Circular references are not allowed, but otherwise it is OK to nest evaluated values in other evaluated values.
+If a value has not been defined, the hash notation will return nil but the field notation will raise an exception.
+Properties of services, tags, and the global provider can all be referenced the same way.
+For example, `global.services['openvpn'].x509.dh`.

 `nodes`

   > A hash of all nodes.
 This list can be filtered.